 Fubo loses Warner Bros.
-Discovery channels after deal falls through
+Discovery channels after deal falls through [Update]

 - Travel

-Of course, these sorts of public squabbles aren’t uncommon in the media space, but it’s still unfortunate that Fubo users lose out on the content because both companies want more money.
+Of course, these sorts of public squabbles aren’t uncommon in the media space, but it’s still unfortunate that Fubo users lose out on the content because both companies seemingly want more money.

 MobileSyrup may earn a commission from purchases made via our links, which helps fund the journalism we provide free on our website.
 These links do not influence our editorial content.
 Support us here.

-Note: Update: 01/05/2024 at 4:32pm ET — Updated with clarification that WBD’s content is only being removed from Fubo in the U.S., not in Canada.